Duncia/langusistemos/README.md

 ## SCSS Modules

 This project uses SCSS with modules for styling.
-SCSS files should be structured within the `src` directory and imported as needed in JavaScript files.
+SCSS files should be structured within the `assets` directory and imported as needed in JavaScript files.

 ## File Structure